zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Trust z/OSMF certificate

 The Zowe installation script tries to import z/OSMF public certificates to the truststore of API Mediation Layer automatically.
 This requires the user ID that is doing the installation to be able to read the z/OSMF keyring.

 If it is not possible, you will see following error message:

 `WARNING: z/OSMF is not trusted by the API Mediation Layer.`

+To allow `apiml_cm.sh` to run, it should be sufficient to give CONTROL access for the user of `IRR.DIGTCERT.LIST` (needed for a SITE certificate) and UPDATE access for the user of `IRR.DIGTCERT.LISTRING`, but in some cases (for example, you have already created a certificate), you might have to permit the user CONTROL access to `IRR.DIGTCERT.**`.
+See details below.

 You can add z/OSMF to the truststore manually as a user that has access rights to read the z/OSMF keyring.

-The read access to z/OSMF keyring can be granted by following commands:
+The read access to z/OSMF keyring can be granted by the following commands:

 - RACF: